viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 reading r-code and using R you can in this section either just call scripts from the command lines with a set of arguments or you can open the r-script in a text editor and run the code step by step from an interactive r-session.
-Weathre you do it from the command line or from R make sure you load the R modules you used before and please make sure that you also for this part are doing the analysis from your reserved compute node.
+Irrespective of the method you choose make sure you load the same R modules as before and do all steps on a compute node.

 :computer: **Load R module and R packages**
 <details>